Alphonce9m/spurmount-investment-/README.md

-# SpurMount Trading & Investment Wholesalers
+# Spurmount Trading & Investment Wholesalers

 ## Project Overview

-This is the official website for SpurMount Trading & Investment Wholesalers, a premier wholesale provider of quality groceries, beverages, and household products.
+This is the official website for Spurmount Trading & Investment Wholesalers, a premier wholesale provider of quality groceries, beverages, and household products.

 ## Getting Started